Teaching, Outreach, and Diversity

 - Instructor of "Intro to the Sky and Solar System", for non-science major undergraduates (University of Virginia).

-- Research Mentor for high school and undergraduate students
+- Research Mentor for high school and undergraduate students (University of Virginia)

 - Guest Lecturer for "Introduction to Astronomy Research" (University of Virginia)